AdobeDocs/audience-manager.zh-Hans/help/using/faq/faq-data-collection.md

 **哪些版本[!DNL Analytics][!UICONTROL DIL]的工作？**

 You must use [!DNL Analytics] version 20.2 (or higher) and the [!DNL Adobe AppMeasurement AS] library version 3.5.2 (or higher) to work with [!UICONTROL DIL].
-If you don&#39;t know your [!DNL Analytics] or [!DNL AppMeasurement] version, check the [!DNL Analytics] call that gets made from the page. 以下版本信息：
+If you don't know your [!DNL Analytics] or [!DNL AppMeasurement] version, check the [!DNL Analytics] call that gets made from the page. 以下版本信息：

 This customer uses [!DNL Analytics] version 24.4: